robert-altwasser/umi-processing/Readme.md

     - calling of structural variants with paired end data
     - works with amplicons/targeted sequencing; single end only

-2.  **ebfilter**: Empirical Bayesian false positive filtering of somatic mutations in cancer genome sequencing.
+## EB filter: Empirical Bayesian false positive filtering of somatic mutations in cancer genome sequencing.
 This is done via:

     - **if you do not have a healthy control, set the value to "False" in the config file**
     - estimating sequencing error model using *control* sequencing data
     - compare mismatch ratio with observed mismatch ratio of tumor samples
     - if the mismatch ratio of the tumor sample significantly deviates from the predicted mismatch ratio, it is probably a highly likely somatic mutation
     - Since we usually don't have healthy control, this should not be done.
     - An alternative is using random tumor samples as background.

-3.  **annovar**:

-# Technical questions:

-> How are we going to to CNV on a targeted panel?

-The SNP backbone is more or less evenly distributed over the genome and will serve as a stand-in for WES.
+## anntoation:

+    - ANNOVAR: adds gene/region/variant based annotation \[[>LINK<](https://annovar.openbioinformatics.org/en/latest/)\]
+        - COSMIC: *Catalogue Of Somatic Mutations In Cancer*
+        - dbSNP: known human SNP data base by *NCBI*
+    - HDR: *High Discrepancy Region*; regions with many localized differences

+## Filtering of results
+    - *TVAF*: portion of reads with variation
+        - should have high difference between control and tumor (impurities)
+        - VAF == 1: SNP in all cells, almost always germline
+        - VAF == 0.5: SNP on one chromosome; from one parent
+        - else: tumor impurities
+    - *clinical*: Is the gene of clinical interest?
+    - *dbSNP*: Is the variance known?
+    - *coverage*: coverage of mutation and normal
+    - *EBFilter*: Is the mutation somatic or germline?
+    - ...
+    - **still a lot of visual verification necessary (IGV)**

 # Glossary